- Demonstrates leadership with clients

 - Developing Employee Parent & Student Interaction Competencies – Coach and train staff on how to interact properly, positively, politely, and professionally with parents and students.

-- Developing Employee Sales/Relationship Competencies – Effectively train and coach employees in developing sales and relationship building skills which enable employees to successfully sell the Mathnasium program in addition to establish positive rapport with customers.
+- Developing Employee Sales/Relationship Competencies – Effectively train and coach employees in developing sales and relationship building skills which enable employees to successfully sell the Mathnasium program, in addition, to establish a positive rapport with customers.

 - Employee Performance – Ensure team members are informed and adhere to company policy, devote to high educational quality and maintain a high level of professionalism, correct inappropriate behavior as soon as it occurs